miker704/Strife/patch_V4_notes.md

 - Finalized Channels Controller for patch v4.
 - Finalized Server MemberShips Controller for patch v4.
 - Added server_channel.rb in action cable files to be used later, imported from a previous protype project.
+- Added connection utils in connections.rb for server channels and strife server to be used later.

 ### Front-End Changes